 How Long Does It Take to Propagate a Pothos Plant

-It takes several weeks for a single leaf to grow roots.
+It takes several weeks for a single cutting to grow roots.
 Like anything with gardening, it takes time!
 You’ll begin to see tiny formants of roots coming out of the nodes after about 4 weeks (They’ll look like pale little spikes coming from the nodes of the leaves.)They won’t look exactly like the roots you’re used to seeing but they’ll grow a few inches more in the weeks that follow.

 In the meantime, you’ll need to replace the water every few days.
 Why?
 Because fresh tap water contains oxygen, and plants need oxygen to survive.